All the Actually Good Places to Eat At Newark International Airport

-The menu at this red sauce joint was originally designed by Mario Carbone, chef at the West Village’s Carbone.
-Here, get a plate of pasta or steak ordered through iPads so you don’t have to wait for a waiter to get started.
+The menu at this red sauce joint was originally designed by Mario Carbone, chef at NYC’s Carbone.
+You can get a pretty decent plate of pasta (the steaks, on the other hand, are a gamble), and everything’s ordered through iPads so you don’t have to wait for a waiter to get started.
 Terminal C was recently renovated with the intention of putting great food front and center, but this is still an airport, so temper your expectations.

 Gates C70-99, Gates C120-139